 | Standard | Excellent | Yes | Limited | Good |

-Best: Equity and Standard for customer support
+Best: Equity and Standard for customer service

 Branch Access

-If you value physical branches:
+If you value bank branches:

-- Equity: 300+ branches (widest coverage)
+- Equity: Over 300 branches (wide coverage)

-- KCB: 200+ branches (good coverage)
+- KCB: Over 200 branches (good coverage)

-- NCBA: 150+ branches (major towns)
+- NCBA: Over 150 branches (major areas)

-Decision Matrix: Choosing Your Bank
+Decision Table: Choosing Your Bank

-If You Value: Lowest Fees
+If You Value: The Lowest Fees

 ā ABC Bank

-- Annual costs: KES 3,700
+- Annual cost: KES 3,700

-- Sacrifice: Fewer branches, limited services
+- Trade-off: Fewer branches, fewer services

-If You Value: Best Digital Experience
+If You Value: The Best Digital Experience

 ā Equity Bank

-- Features: Excellent app, fast transfers
+- Features: Good app, fast transfers

-If You Value: Business Banking
+If You Value: Business Banking Services

 ā NCBA or KCB